The Delta Bombers: History

+Frontman Chris Moinichen departed in March 2024, and was replaced on vocals by Pip Hancox of the Guana Batz.

-Special Appearances
+Special appearances

-In 2013, The Delta Bombers were featured alongside other Wild Records artists in the documentary called "Los Wild Ones" by director Elise Salomon, which was the winner of Best Documentary at the Phoenix Film Festival and an official selection at the South by Southwest (SXSW) Film Festival.
+In 2013, The Delta Bombers were featured alongside other Wild Records artists in the documentary called "Los Wild Ones" by director Elise Salomon.

 In 2015, the song "Run and Hide" from the album Howlin’ appeared in season 2 of the Netflix series From Dusk till Dawn: The Series.

 In 2022, the song “The Wolf” appeared in 2K Games launch trailer for “The Quarry” video game.
-The song was also used as the opening title track of the BBC police TV show "Night Coppers".
+The song was also used as the opening title track of the Channel 4 police TV show "Night Coppers".